-Dr. Marta Fadda is a postdoctoral researcher and lecturer in the Faculty of Biomedical Sciences of the Università della Svizzera italiana.
+PD Dr. Marta Fadda is a postdoctoral researcher and lecturer for the course in Biomedical Ethics of the Master in Medicine in the Faculty of Biomedical Sciences of the Università della Svizzera italiana.
 She was previously a clinical study coordinator at the Oncology Institute of Italian Switzerland (IOSI) and a postdoctoral researcher at the Health Ethics and Policy Lab at ETH Zurich.

-Using both qualitative and quantitative research methods, she has conducted research on vaccine hesitancy, genetic/genomic privacy, participant-led research, return of individual-specific research results, visual aids for informed consent procedures, fever phobia and the ethical issues faced by clinicians when managing patients with prolonged disorders of consciousness.
-Besides research, Dr. Fadda is lecturer for the course in Biomedical Ethics of the Master in Medicine at USI.
+Using both qualitative and quantitative research methods, she has conducted research on vaccine hesitancy, genetic/genomic privacy, participant-led research, return of individual-specific research results, visual aids for informed consent procedures, fever phobia, the ethical issues faced by clinicians when managing patients with prolonged disorders of consciousness, the ethics of CPR/DNR orders, the impact of public health policy on vulnerable populations, and biographical approaches to clinical practice.